SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAppointmentEntity/SetAssociate.md

 # SetAssociate(NSAssociate associate)

-The owner of the appointment - the associate whose diary/checklist the appointment is in.
+The owner of the appointment* the associate whose diary/checklist the appointment is in.

 **Parameter:**
- - **associate** NSAssociate
+* **associate** NSAssociate

 ```crmscript
 NSAppointmentEntity thing;